tanc7/ArmsCommander-TestBed/README.md

 Another proposition is to instead, split the daemon into multiple, independent, self-aware components.
 Our daemons often require the traversal of multiple directories, for example,

-						**to detect, copy and convert all of the .cap capture files on hard disk partition /dev/sda7 into another mounted partition on /dev/sdd2 and then convert the files to .hccapx format, crack the hashes, add the hashes to the potfile, extract the cracked hashes out of the potfile and generate a wpa_supplicant.conf file for each cracked BSSID, auto-load it into the /etc/wpa_supplicant directory of every compatible device (penetration testing device) that logs into our local wireless LAN**
+						\* \*to detect, copy and convert all of the .cap capture files on hard disk partition /dev/sda7 into another mounted partition on /dev/sdd2 and then convert the files to .hccapx format, crack the hashes, add the hashes to the potfile, extract the cracked hashes out of the potfile and generate a wpa_supplicant.conf file for each cracked BSSID, auto-load it into the /etc/wpa_supplicant directory of every compatible device (penetration testing device) that logs into our local wireless LAN*\ *\

 From that, this daemon service will have several components.

-			1. A service daemon that manages a single drop-off folder for newly captured password hashes.
+			\* 1.
+A service daemon that manages a single drop-off folder for newly captured password hashes.
 Like /root/Documents/captured_WPA_hashes
 			2. A hashcat manager daemon that will automatically rotate and delete cracked hashes while adding new hashes to the queue in /root/ArmsCommander/logs/HashCat
 			3. A potfile manager daemon that will scan the potfile in /root/.hashcat/hashcat.potfile, find any new hashes, and write a wpa_supplicant.conf string into a master file.
-			4. A wpa_supplicant editor daemon that will scan the /etc/wpa_supplicant/wpa_supplicant.conf file of every registered penetration device that connected, and then compare the cloned wpa_supplicant.conf, and make the necessary appendings and or additions to keep the visitor's wpa_supplicant.conf updated with new autologin c redentials.
+			4. A wpa_supplicant editor daemon that will scan the /etc/wpa_supplicant/wpa_supplicant.conf file of every registered penetration device that connected, and then compare the cloned wpa_supplicant.conf, and make the necessary appendings and or additions to keep the visitor's wpa_supplicant.conf updated with new autologin c redentials. *\

 Since these services operate independently from each other, then the UNIX service daemon will actually become a manager type of daemon that issues orders to multiple, independent subdaemon minions.
 The subdaemons are autonomous and it MAY BE possible to give certain orders to them to perform dangerous commands, but the likelihood of that requires the full discovery, compromise, and exploitation of both the manager daemon service and the subdaemon's source code while it's running.
 IT's kind of hard to mess with a background processes's code while it's running on Python.
 They would have to parse through thousands of lines of binary and intercept and alter the instructions that the service daemon is issuing to them but also have to reprogram the subdaemon's response to the task.